jasmeetkaur9/jasmeetkaur9.github.io/content/blog/iql/index.md

 L_\tau^2 \left[\hat{Q}_\theta(s, a) - V(s)\right]
 $$

-Finally, a policy is learned using the advantage weighted regressions using these value functions.
+Finally, a policy (parameterized here by phi) is learned using the advantage weighted regressions using these value functions.
 As described in the paper [1], expectile regression can be directly used on Q-value function.
 This is problematic because this random variable now has stochasticity from the next states due to transition dynamics.
 A larger target value can be attributed to a bad action in a good state rather than a good action over any given state.
 But learning the two value functions separetely avoids this problem.